How Much Does a Quality Mattress Cost?

 $200 - $600?

 At such mattress costs, you can get a good quality full, or queen size mattress.
 Mattresses at this price level will likely either be innerspring, or memory foam.
-Here's what you need to know about buying a mattress in this price range.
+Here's what you need to know about buying a mattress in this range.

 - A memory foam mattress will have a shorter life span than higher-quality latex mattresses

 - The larger the size of the bed, the lower the quality.
 A king size mattress at this price point will likely be a very low-quality mattress

 - Mattresses in these price ranges will likely be durable for around five years

 At this level, you're starting to get into high end mattresses with good quality materials.
-You will either find thick a memory foam mattress or higher quality synthetic materials such as a natural latex mattress, which is also eco friendly.
+You will either find a memory foam mattress or higher quality synthetic materials such as a natural latex mattress, which is also eco friendly.

 - This is the average price of a mattress with a ten-year warranty

 - Most famous and new-name brands are in this price, giving you significantly more choices than mattress costs below this.